jnshort/Advent2023/README.txt

-Advent of Code 2023, learning rust and go
+Advent of Code 2023, learning go